Learning Interpretable Queries for Explainable Image Classification with Information Pursuit: Representing and Updating Query-Answer Histories

-\paragraph{Representing and Updating the History.} In V-IP, the input to the classifier $f_\theta$ and querier $g_\psi$ is a query-answer pair history $S$ of variable length.
-Following the original V-IP work \cite{chattopadhyay2022variational}, we represent the history $S$ for a sample $x$, as a binary mask $M$ and $\mathcal{Q}(x) \odot M$, where $\odot$ denotes the Hadamard product.
+In V-IP, the input to the classifier $f_\psi$ and querier $g_\eta$ is a query-answer pair history \(S\) of variable length.
+Following the original V-IP work \cite{chattopadhyay2022variational}, we represent the history \(S\) for a sample $x$, as a binary mask $M$ and $Q(x) \odot M$, where $\odot$ denotes the Hadamard product.
 If history $S$ contains the $i$-th query-answer pair, then $M_i=1$, otherwise $M_i=0$.

 Suppose $S^{(k)}$ denotes a history of $k$ query-answer pairs for $x$ and $M^{(k)}$ is the associated binary mask, then we can update the history with a new query using the querier $g_\psi$: